-Ambir also offers a complete line of compact sheetfed and powerful ADF scanners for digitizing any physical record, from legal & letter sized documents to identification cards.
-Firms and practices will find an all-in-one imaging solution in the ImageScan Pro 930u, which scans 100 pages at a time at up to 30 pages per minute with the push of a button.
-All Ambir scanners are TWAIN compliant.
+After all, today’s law happens digitally.
+You want to prepare your firm now with Ambir’s quality scanning and document management solutions.
+Choose from a complete line of compact sheet-fed and powerful ADF scanners for digitizing any physical record, from legal & letter sized documents to identification cards.
+You’ll find an all-in-one imaging solution in the ImageScan Pro 930u, which scans 100 pages at a time at up to 30 pages per minute with the push of a button.
+And all Ambir scanners are TWAIN compliant.

 New e-filing requirements within the Public Access to Court Electronic Records (PACER) system mean state and federal courts have pressing needs for efficient digitization.
 Printed complaints and exhibits can exceed hundreds of pages in length, making high-speed scanning and processing an absolute must.